-7. Area 7: Material Science
+Area 8: Material Science

 The DoD is consistently aiming to discover and exploit new materials that enable transformative functionalities and/or performance under extreme environmental or operational conditions.
 The discovery and ab-initio design of materials with tailored combinations of physical characteristics, such as thermal and transport properties, chemical reactivity, mechanical strength, optical or electromagnetic responses, etc., is advancing at a rapid pace, often supported by advances in Machine Learning (ML) tools.
 Dynamic behavior can be integrated in this ab-initio design process for far-from-equilibrium effects, extreme non-linearities, and/or ultra-fast control.
-Structural and physico-chemical dynamics can also lead to new capabilities in materials that can rapidly adapt to external stimuli, demonstrate geometric and topological transformations, or control phase change, towards radically new concepts of operation and platform designs, and means of survivability under these extreme conditions that are often found in DoD applications.
 This topic is concerned with the following question: what are the fundamental challenges to the optimization and inverse design problems in material science?
 New diagnostic methods, computational approaches, and theory may be needed to obtain a deeper understanding of the physics of materials at multiple scales of length and time, and within a high-dimensional parameter space.
-These time scales may extend well beyond the predicted operating lifetime, and involve degradation, aging, and disposition in a sensitive environment.
+These time scales may extend well beyond the predicted operating lifetime, and involve degradation, aging, and disposition in the environment.
 The material design can build upon combinations of bulk, surface, and structural properties, as well as physical interactions between atomic, electronic, photonic, chemical, and other degrees of freedom.

-This is an extraordinarily complex problem that spans multiple scientific fields, but one that pushes the boundaries of material science into new regimes, opening-up new research directions.
-Clearly, there is a limit to the range of coupling effects and domains that can be simultaneously investigated through a single-investigator effort like the Vannevar Bush fellowship, but this program offers the opportunity to innovate deeply and create the conditions for stimulating future research and development by effecting a transformative advance in our knowledge of materials in specific directions.
-This may for example take the form of new diagnostics with exquisite precision, accuracy and resolution, which could revolutionize the level of our understanding of material properties and behavior.
+This complex problem spans multiple scientific fields, and also pushes the boundaries of material science into new regimes, opening-up new research directions.
+Clearly, there is a limit to the range of coupling effects and domains that can be simultaneously investigated through a single-investigator effort like the Vannevar Bush fellowship.
+However, this program offers the opportunity to innovate deeply and create the conditions for stimulating future research and development by effecting a transformative advance in our knowledge of materials in specific directions.
+This may, for example, take the form of new diagnostics with exquisite precision, accuracy and resolution, which could revolutionize the level of our understanding of material properties and behavior.
 This may also be a new theoretical framework, or modeling capability that comprehensively and predictively provides a much deeper understanding of the material, at various scales and levels of structural organization.

-Novel conceptual approaches to synthesis and manufacturing are also much needed to build at scale and implement these novel capabilities at a very fundamental level, embedding the properties, dynamics, and information within the material, for producing material elements and artificial structures of unimaginable complexity and performance.
-These may leverage processes with carefully tailored external control, to self-assembly and growth approaches with intrinsic parameters, pre-designed for providing the rules of atomic, molecular or nanoscale assembly.
+Novel conceptual approaches to synthesis and manufacturing are also needed to build at scale and implement these novel capabilities at a very fundamental level, embedding the properties, dynamics, and information within the material, for producing material elements and artificial structures of unimaginable complexity and performance.
+These may leverage processes with carefully tailored external control, or self-assembly and growth approaches with intrinsic parameters, pre-designed for providing the rules of atomic, molecular or nanoscale assembly.
 Such approaches have an extraordinary potential for creating new materials and properties via multi-scale combinatorial complexity, and lead to exponential growth in material discovery.
 Another important question is whether there are fundamental limits to the controlled synthesis of such materials, from an information-theoretic perspective, or engineering constraints, given the possibility of defects and impurities, and how to circumvent current impediments.